codebyMai/mai-silva-art-portfolio/README.md

 ### Potential Future Updates and Features

-* converting logo to Scalable Vector Graphics for improved responsiveness.
+* Converting logo to Scalable Vector Graphics for improved responsiveness.

+* Customized 404 page.

 * Lightbox gallery - introduction of this feature would allow the users to appreciate the artworks in more detail.